maximilien/vectras/docs/PRESENTATION.md

 - **Automated fixes** and code improvements
 - **Version control** operations

-**5 specialized AI agents** working together to create a complete development workflow.
+**6 specialized AI agents** working together to create a complete development workflow, all built with OpenAI Agents SDK.

 ---